The Significance of Being a Leader

 Whether you’re commencing an entry-level career and looking to progress, or you’re looking for a promotion, your leadership abilities will be among your most significant assets.
 Leadership is not just about being the boss, it’s about being a good person and showing kindness to others.
-It gives people the chance to change the world, positively impact society, and gain respect for their achievements.
+It gives people the chance to change the world, make a positive impact on society, and gain respect for their achievements.

 However, not everyone aspires to be a leader.
 Some people are content to simply do their jobs and go home at the end of the day.
 Others are content to be followers, allowing others to take on leadership roles.
 Then some want to lead but don’t know how or where to look for opportunities in their lives.